The Tengwar Elven Alphabet: Writing of Middle-earth

 Tengwar Elvish Alphabet

-The Tengwar system includes phonetic equivalence tables that allow for accurate conversion between languages.
-Some adaptations developed by fans of Tolkien's work allow Tengwar to be written with high quality and linguistic accuracy, even for more complex systems such as Quenya or Sindarin.
+The Tengwar system includes phonetic equivalence tables that allow for precise conversion between languages.
+Some adaptations developed by fans of Tolkien’s work allow for writing in Tengwar with high quality and linguistic precision, even for more complex systems like Quenya or Sindarin.
+Below is a simplified table that adapts Tengwar characters to specific letters and phonemes in Spanish:

 The Tehtar system: How are vowels written in Tengwar?